dradoslavov01/e-commerce-app/README.md

 # e-commerce-app
-Create simple online movies SPA using javascript, html and css
+Create online movies SPA using javascript, html and css